goharbor/harbor/docs/administration/garbage-collection/_index.md

 1. To delete untagged artifacts, select the check box **Delete Untagged Artifacts**.
 1. Click **Save**.
-1. Select the **History** tab to view records of the 10 most recent garbage collection runs.
+1. To view records of the 10 most recent garbage collection runs, click the **History** tab.

     ![Garbage collection history](../../img/gc-history.png)

-1. Click on the **Logs** link to view the related logs.
+1. To view the logs related to a particular garbage collection job, click the icon in the **Logs** column.